yugabyte/yugabyte-db/docs/content/stable/migrate/migrate-from-postgresql/verify-migration.md

 ---
-title: Verify Migration
+title: Verify a migration from PostgreSQL
-headerTitle: Verify Migration
+headerTitle: Verify a migration
 linkTitle: Verify Migration
-description: Verify migration to YugabyteDB.
+description: Steps for verifying that a migration from PostgreSQL to YugabyteDB was successful.
-block_indexing: true
 menu:
-  stable:
+  latest:
     identifier: migrate-postgresql-verify
     parent: migrate-from-postgresql
     weight: 780